This site contains affiliate links, view the disclosure for more information.

 2. Dorm Closet Curtains

 Recreate this dorm room closet with these products:

 A ton of dorm room closets are open with no door at all.
 This makes the room seem so much messier than it actually is because you can see all the clothes.

 Check pictures of your dorm room and see if you have a door or not.
 If not, I highly recommend getting a cute curtain to hang up.

 3. Storage Bins

 My closet had shelves at the top and I used three of these bins to allow more things to fit up there.
 I used one of the bins for sweatshirts, one for feminine products and towels, and one for purses.
 It worked out great!

-The worst is when your clothing falls off your hangers and onto the floor.
+The absolute worst is when your clothing falls off your hangers and onto the floor.
 These non-slip hangers make sure that never happens.
-They are seriously life-savers for anyone borderline OCD like me that likes their closets always extremely clean.
+They are seriously life-savers for anyone super organized and particular like me that likes their closets always extremely clean.